A proceeding before the Labour Relations Board involves the parties named in an application.

 How to apply for standing

-To apply for standing, an applicant must:
+To apply for standing:

-- Make sure the application has the information required by the Rules
+- has the information required by the Rules

-- Make sure the application says which type of standing you are applying for
+- says which type of standing you are applying for and why standing should be granted

-- Make sure the application includes all the information you are relying on to support your request
+- includes all the information you are relying on to support your request

 - Submit the application by email, mail, or courier